TERREMEMBER/hdb/gpMgmt/test/README.coverage.md

 2. Set up `coverage` for [multi-process runs](https://coverage.readthedocs.io/en/latest/subprocess.html).
     There are many possible installation-dependent ways to do this, detailed in the link.
-I chose one of the hacky solutions and added a `sitecustomize.py` to my GPDB installation, because it was simple and it worked:
+I chose one of the hacky solutions and added a `sitecustomize.py` to my HDB installation, because it was simple and it worked:

         $ cat > /usr/local/gpdb/lib/python/sitecustomize.py <<EOF
         import coverage